How to Backpack in Mesmerizing Kathmandu – Nepal with a Budget below 5000 for a week

 - Always carry your passport and ID proofs with you.
 Even though Indian city sons do not need a passport to visit Nepal, it will be required to hire bikes or to take sim card connections.

-- If you are caring Indian currency, Keep them in denominations below 500.
-Most shops prefer it that way.
+- If you are carring Indian currency, Keep them in denominations below 500.
+Most shops prefer it in that way.

 - Don’t hesitate to ask for help.
 Most of the Nepali city sons are happy to help their visitors even though, most of them don’t speak English or Hindi.